 The above summary assumes that no part of your benefit contains an untaxed element.
 If any part of your benefit contains an untaxed element, additional tax applies.
-From 1 July 2024, the new preservation age is 60 years old and the low rate cap will no longer exist.

 DEATH BENEFITS

 The tax payable on death benefits depends on a range of factors including the form in which it is paid i.e. lump sum or pension.
 Death benefits paid as a lump sum are generally received tax-free if paid to a beneficiary who is your dependant for tax purposes.